 \subsubsection{Original RuleFit approach}

-The default settings of the original RuleFit implementation can be mimicked by employing the CART algorithm, and letting the sampling fraction and number of cross validation folds depend on the number of effective observations, which is equal to the sample size for regression.
+The default settings of the original RuleFit implementation can be mimicked by employing the CART algorithm, and letting the sampling fraction and number of cross-validation folds depend on the number of effective observations, which is equal to the sample size for regression.
 Furthermore, the maximum tree depth should be determined by a random number generating function, allowing for varying tree depths \citep{FrieyPope08, FrieyPope12}.
 Such a function can be generated using the \code{maxdepth_sampler} function, which by default samples from a distribution with an average maximum tree depth of two (as in the original RuleFit implementation): \begin{Schunk} \begin{Sinput} R> neff <- nrow(carrillo) R> set.seed(42) R> car.ens.rulef <- pre(bdi ~ ., data = carrillo, tree.unbiased = FALSE, + maxdepth = maxdepth_sampler(), + sampfrac = min(1, (11 * sqrt(neff) + 1) / neff), + nfolds = round(min(20, max(0, 5200 / neff - 2)))) \end{Sinput} \end{Schunk} Furthermore, to fully mimic the original RuleFit approach, the minimum cross-validated error criterion should be employed to obtain the final ensemble: \begin{Schunk} \begin{Sinput} R> print(car.ens.rulef, penalty.par.val = "lambda.min") \end{Sinput} \end{Schunk}